OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/proxies.md

 This article describes the "unstructured storage" proxy pattern, the fundamental building block of ZeppelinOS's upgrades.

-Note: For a more in depth read, please see [blog.zeppelinos.org/proxy-patterns](https://blog.zeppelinos.org/proxy-patterns/), which discusses the need for proxies, goes into more technical detail on the subject, elaborates on other possible proxy patterns that were considered for zOS, and more.
+Note: For a more in depth read, please see [blog.zeppelinos.org/proxy-patterns](https://blog.zeppelinos.org/proxy-patterns/), which discusses the need for proxies, goes into more technical detail on the subject, elaborates on other possible proxy patterns that were considered for ZeppelinOS, and more.

 ## Why upgrade a contract?